 Even food labels can be confusing.
-In the USDA, they have an Agricultural Marketing Service that is responsible for making sure country of origin labeling is correct on certain foods.
+In the USA, they have an Agricultural Marketing Service that is responsible for making sure country of origin labeling is correct on certain foods.
 Retailers have to use signs or labels to identify where foods (commodities) come from.
-When you see a tag that states “Wild-Caught in Alaska” followed by “Product of Thailand” what are you supposed to believe?
+When you see a tag that states “Wild-Caught in Alaska” followed by “Product of Thailand,” it can be confusing.
 Would you believe both of them are correct?
 We’ll assume it was salmon that was wild-caught in Alaska, but then it took a “short” trip all the way down to Thailand for processing.
 The labor there is much cheaper, which makes the trip lucrative for processors, but under USDA law, that trip has to be notated.
 The same signage has to be displayed somewhere for fruits and vegetables as well.
 That’s why sometimes you will see juice companies such as Florida’s Natural stating their fruits were sourced from Brazil or Argentina.
 To make enough orange juice for everyone to have a cold glass after their morning coffee, the juice company has to turn to other farms to keep up with demand.

 How to Spot a Fake

-If you see a lot of American flag stamps, stickers or other insignia, be wary.
+If you see a lot of American flag stamps, stickers, or other insignia, be wary.
 A lot of companies rely on distracted consumers and assumptions.
-American made products have to state explicitly “Made in USA”.
+American-made products have to state explicitly “Made in the USA.”
 Made in (picture of) “American Flag” or Made in (picture of) “Bald Eagle” is not the same.

 Look out for spelling and grammatical mistakes on labels.
 Non-native English speakers can easily misspell words or make small mistakes with subtle grammar nuances.